carljparker/HW4-CaJoPa-DocumentToDo/README.md

 ### Fixed Issues and How I Fixed Them ###

 Here are a couple issues that I ran into and how I fixed them.
-I'm seeing a number of issues with the application.

 - Sometimes, the document Windows wouldn't appear when the program started.
 I was able to fix this by going into: